Ajten Pllana

 Kaltrina Krasniqi: A lot of people have read the book…

 Ajten Pllana: Well, how do I know, me… Some people like the stories from childhood a lot.
 They mention some from school, about our life, about my father’s imprisonment.
-Then, what is really interesting, the exodus of Albanians to Turkey.
-My daughter was really impressed, especially with the excursion story, I don’t know if you have read it?
+Then, what is really interesting, the exodus of Albanians to Turkey, especially my daughter was really impressed by the excursion, I don’t know if you read it?

 Kaltrina Krasniqi: Yes.

-Ajten Pllana: As it seems that was organized on purpose [the exodus of Albanians to Turkey] because there was a time when it stopped for a while.
-We didn’t have access, we couldn’t go to Turkey.
-We weren’t allowed to go and not come back, not as a tourist.
-We didn’t know what it was, what it offered, what Turkey brings about.
-And when the bus went there and when it came back, and it traveled through the most beautiful places.
-Turkey had beautiful places, but they didn’t take them to see the poverty, the unemployment… 60 years ago Turkey was very different, it’s nothing like today.
+Ajten Pllana: Intentionally it all looks like it’s organised, because it was a time when it stopped for a while, we didn’t have access, we couldn’t go to Turkey, we weren’t allowed to go and not come back, not as a tourist, we didn’t know what it was, what it offers, what Turkey brings.
+And when the bus went then and when they came back, and they travelled through the most beautiful places.
+Turkey had beautiful places, but they didn’t take them to see the poverty, the unemployment, the… 60 years ago Turkey was very different, it wasn’t like today.

-And then there, my brother, when my dad one day, maybe you read this story, one day my father was fed up {touches her nose}.
-My dad got out of prison, but knew we were always watched.
-He said, “You know what?”
-And he went to the [Turkish] Embassy, though there wasn’t one, it was the Turkish Consulate and asked… And he presented the letter of support that a friend had sent to him.
-They asked him, “What are you, Turkish or Albanian?”
-“No,” he says, “Albanian,” he says, “a proud Albanian even.”
-“Albanian, you stay here.”
-They said, “You can’t go to Turkey.”
-And when my older brother Amiri found out, who still hadn’t been imprisoned, he got very mad.
-He said, “Whom did you ask?
-Whom?
-We’re not leaving, we will stay in front of their noses.
-We’re not leaving.”
-And, in our neighborhood, only our family stayed.
-The Macedonians came and bought houses and so on.
-We never left.
+And then that there, my brother, when my dad one day, maybe you read it, my dad had it up to here {shows with her hand} one day, my dad got out of prison but knew there were always being watched, he said, “You know what?”
+And he goes to the Embassy, there wasn’t, but what is that, in the Turkish Consulate and asks… A friend sent him the guarantee his friend send him, but they asked him, “Are you Turkish or Albanian?”
+“No,” he says, “Albanian,” he says, “Proudly.”
+“Albanian, stay here,” he says, “You can’t go to Turkey.”
+And when my older brother Amiri found out, who still hadn’t been imprisoned and he got very mad, he said, “Whom did you ask, whom, we’re not going, we will stay in front of their noses, we aren’t going.”
+And, in our neighborhood, only our family was left, Macedonians came and bought houses and so, we didn’t go.

 Kaltrina Krasniqi: Why were they going to Turkey?